Josh Bell Player Props: Guardians vs. Nationals

-Josh Bell -- 1-for-4 with an RBI in his last game -- will be in action for the Cleveland Guardians versus the Washington Nationals, with Trevor Williams on the hill, on April 14 at 7:05 PM ET.
+On Saturday, Josh Bell (.146 batting average in his past 10 games, with two doubles, a home run, six walks and five RBI) and the Cleveland Guardians play the Washington Nationals, whose starting pitcher will be Chad Kuhl.
+First pitch is at 4:05 PM ET.

-In his most recent appearance, he went 1-for-4 with an RBI against the Yankees.
+In his last appearance, he collected two extra-base hits (2-for-4 with a double, a home run and an RBI) against the Nationals.

 Josh Bell Game Info & Props vs. the Nationals